 Abundance Report: Video Conference from the Jungle

-February 15, 2010 · Posted in Abundance · Comment
+February 15, 2010 · Posted in abundance · Comment

 Last weekend I experienced an amazing example of abundance.
 My friend in Thailand called me.
 She and her friends took a drive two hours out of Bangkok to a nature preserve.
 When she was there she used her GSM cell phone to connect her laptop to the Internet and show me live video of the waterfall she was visiting.